Credit:

 Cons

-If you have a curious toddler, like I do, you probably spend a lot of time lifting them up and down from the kitchen counter.
+If you have a curious toddler like I do, you probably spend a lot of time lifting them up and down from the kitchen counter.
 Or maybe you've even let them stand on a chair to help bake cookies or make snacks.
-If you're looking for a way to give your child safe access to the counter while protecting your back (and your toddler) from potential injury, a learning tower is the way to go.
+A learning tower is a great way to give your child safe access to the counter while protecting your back (and your toddler) from potential injury.

-Learning towers—sometimes called kitchen helper towers—are a large wooden or plastic step tower for toddlers and children to safely stand at counter height and be involved in daily activities such as baking, mixing, or preparing food.
-Learning towers encourage involvement, assistance, and help with self-confidence.
-They’re a practical investment and can be used for so many daily activities.
+Learning towers—sometimes called kitchen helper towers—are large wooden or plastic step towers.
+They help toddlers and children safely stand at counter height and be involved in daily activities such as baking, mixing, or preparing food.
+Learning towers encourage involvement and assistance, while helping with self-confidence.
+They’re a practical investment and can be used for plenty of daily activities.

-After testing seven different learning towers with the assistance of my 2-year-old-son, we think that the Little Partners Explore n Store Learning Tower (available at Amazon) is the Best Overall thanks to its compact size and attractive design.
+After testing seven different learning towers with the assistance of my 2-year-old son, we think that the Little Partners Explore n Store Learning Tower (available at Amazon for $159.99) is the Best Overall thanks to its compact size and attractive design.

-For a more budget-friendly option, the Sdadi Adjustable Height Kitchen Step Stool (available at Amazon) is also a great choice.
+For a more budget-friendly learning tower, the Sdadi Adjustable Height Kitchen Step Stool (available at Amazon) is also a great choice.

 The Little Partners Explore n Store learning tower is our top pick.